We're delighted that Spain & the Canaries are welcoming UK visitors for their well-earned holidays.

 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

-- Proof of a negative COVID-19 test result: If you’re not fully vaccinated, you’ll have to provide proof of a negative COVID-19 NAAT test (PCR, LAMP, TMA or NEAR) taken within 48 hours before your arrival into Spain and the Canary Islands.
+- Proof of a negative COVID-19 test result: If you’re not fully vaccinated, you’ll have to provide proof of a negative COVID-19 NAAT test (PCR, LAMP, TMA or NEAR) taken within 72 hours before your scheduled arrival time into into Spain and the Canary Islands.
 Please note, rapid antigen test results will not be accepted.

 The above requirements do not apply for children aged 11yrs and under.